 - Turn off the water in between uses (soaping up your hands, scrubbing dishes, etc.) Only run the water when necessary.

-Minimizing waste is one of the primary van life sustainability essentials.
+Minimizing the waste you produce is one of the primary ways to enjoy a more sustainable van life.
 In most cities and larger towns, trash and recycling get picked up by the city once or twice a week.
 Between that time, we fill our trash bins with garbage, food, packaging, etc., and then it magically disappears.
 While this is convenient, we might not realize how much trash we’re creating.
 And if we don’t know, then how can we start reducing it?

 Similar to the water topic above, waste production becomes apparent pretty much instantly when you move into the van.
 Your space is small; you’re moving frequently; there’s no magical garbage fairy to remove your trash – it all piles up until you deal with it.
 You’re the one handling your trash and separating the recyclables, compost, and landfill items.
 You’re the one storing the trash when you’re off-the-grid away from facilities.
 So, how do we reduce our waste as an eco-friendly van lifer?
 Here are some tips:

 - Invest in high-quality reusable products for storage, like mason jars, or re-use glass jars (pasta sauce and pickle jars are perfect)

 - Eliminate single-use disposable items, like plasticware, disposable utensils, and beverage cups

-- Use cloth materials instead of paper towels – you can even cut up old clothes or sheets to make a bunch of cloth napkins
+- Use cloth materials instead of paper towels – you can even cut up old sheets to make a bunch of cloth napkins

-- Get a refillable propane tank instead of using disposable canisters
+- Get a refillable propane tank instead of using the disposable 1lb green canisters

 Buy Less Stuff